 Brown rice and the complimentary bean paste soup.

-Dessert was a cube of Korean-styled jelly, a little pathetic but no complain, as we didn’t pay more for a more sumptuous dinner that night.
+Dessert was a cube of Korean-styled jelly, a little pathetic but no complaint, as we didn’t pay more for a more sumptuous dinner that night.

 There is a big private room at the corner of the mansion, adorned with coloured cushions and matchy drawings that were carefully selected by the owner.
 An inviting space to spend an afternoon with a group of friends.

-Level 1 can be converted into terrace dining area in spring, summer and autumn.
-The natural sunlight lit up the space, giving off a fresh, warm and home-y image, a tastefully renovated space perfect for a restaurant that provides family-style Korean fusion dining.
+Level 1 can be converted into a terrace dining area in spring, summer and autumn.
+The natural sunlight lit up the space, giving off a fresh, warm and homey atmosphere, a tastefully renovated space perfect for a restaurant that provides family-style Korean fusion dining.

-Writer’s Note: An interesting place with good dining atmosphere, but with hits and misses on the food.
+Writer’s Note: An interesting place with a good dining atmosphere, but with hits and misses on the food.
 I think it could be the course that we had opted for.
-The overall online review for their Lunch Course A (which does not include the shrimp) are good though.
+The overall online review for their Lunch Course A (which does not include the shrimp) is good though.
 I like their main, the 3-layered pork, the pancakes and their side dishes.
-Since their Caprese salad and spicy egg plant soup received good feedback, if you decided to come here, I’d recommend you to choose Course C, or if you’re really on budget, get their Course A during Lunch time.
+Since their Caprese salad and spicy eggplant soup received good feedback, if you decided to come here, I’d recommend you to choose Course C, or if you’re really on a budget, get their Course A during Lunchtime.
 Dinner Course A is a little tricky.
-I would rather add another KRW 6,000 to upgrade to Course B that comes with a better menu without the shrimp.
+I would rather add another KRW 6,000 to upgrade to Course B which comes with a better menu without the shrimp.

 소소한 풍경 Sosohan Poonggyeong